ichux/modelate/README.md

-## Flask Bootstrap
+## Modelate: Flask Bootstrapping Application
-This is a model project to bootstrap and advanced flask application.
-If tries as much as it can to avoid `cyclic redundancy` and the `factory method` that is popular amongst Flask developers.
+This is a model project to bootstrap any flask application: advanced or not.
+If tries as much as it can to avoid `cyclic redundancy` and the `factory method` that is popular among Flask developers.

+`modelate` == `MODEL templATE`

 ## bootstrap.py
 * The file [bootstrap.py](modelate/bootstrap.py) ensures that *all necessary environment variables* are